NeblioTeam/Neblio-Improvement-Proposals/README.md

 ### Proposal Format

-Proposals must be submitted using the Pull Request Template.
+Proposals must be submitted using the Issue Template.
 Proposals in the incorrect format or that are incomplete are subject to deletion.

-Pull Request Template Preview:
+Issue Template Preview:
 ### Neblio Improvement Proposal Submission Template

 #### Proposal Name